 The eeprom window functions only in debug

 mode and displays the eeprom map of the current target.
-By default eeprom values are displayed in black but if some have changed since the last stop their background becomes cyan.
-If a value was changed by user its background becomes green.
-To edit eeprom value click on it, enter a new value and press Enter or click anywhere. |
+By default eeprom values are displayed in black, but if some have changed since the last stop their backgrounds become cyan.
+If a value was changed by the user its background becomes green.
+To edit an eeprom value click on it, enter a new value, and press Enter or click anywhere. |

 ![]() |

 The code window displays the project listing file (if it exists).
-In debug mode execution line is displayed in this window as well as in a relevant source window.
+In debug mode the execution line is displayed in this window as well as the relevant source window.
 In debug mode when the code window is active all step commands are done on assembly level. |

 For toolsuites that generate call tree and code/memory usage data the code window will add